AliPourmiri/asr-optim-hiring/solution_description.md

 I believe that  the running time is at most N*|T|*C, where N is number of machines, T is all time steps, C is the maximum possible money made by the company

---
- To run the program: python3 Solution.py
+ []To run the program: python3 Solution.py
---